eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 `docker-compose -f src/main/docker/docker-compose.yml up -d`

 It will take some minutes until all components has started.
-When all components has loaded, you should be able to access EI-Frotend web page with address: http://localhost:8081/
+When all components has loaded, you should be able to access EI Front-end web page with address: http://localhost:8081/

-Curl command can be used to make request via EI-Frontend bridge to EI Back-end Rest-Api, example for getting all subscriptions:
+Curl command can be used to make request via EI Front-end bridge to EI Back-end Rest-Api, example for getting all subscriptions:

 `curl -X GET http://localhost:8081/subscriptions`

-It is also possible to access these Rest-Api addresses in web-browser and get result present in a Json view in web-browser.
+It is also possible to access these Rest-Api addresses in web-browser and get result presented in a Json view in web-browser.

-Following command can be used to get the logs from the EI-Frontend container/service:
+Following command can be used to get the logs from the EI Front-end container/service:

 `docker-compose -f src/main/docker/docker-compose.yml logs ei_frontend`